pgasiorowski/dns.docker/README.md

 ## Ubuntu setup

-In this step we're going to tell ubuntu to query the container running 172.0.0.53 for anything in *.docker domain
+In this step we're going to tell ubuntu to query the container running at 172.0.0.53 for anything in *.docker domain

 * sudo apt-get install dnsmasq